openebs-archive/openebs-docs/docs/FAQ.md

 * **Other enterprise capabilities:**  OpenEBS adds other capabilities such as extremely efficient snapshots and clones as well as forthcoming capabilities such as encryption.
 Snapshots and clones facilitate much more efficient CI/CD workflows as zero space copies of databases and other stateful workloads can be used in these and other workflows, improving these without incurring additional storage space or administrative effort.
 The snapshot capabilities can also be used for replication.
 As of February 2018 these replication capabilities are under development.

-## How to expand the Jiva Storage Volumes
+## How do you expand the Jiva Storage Volumes?

-Currently OpenEBS don't have the feature to resize the volume through yaml. we need to follow the      below mentioned steps to do it manually.
+Currently OpenEBS does not support resizing a volume using an yaml file.
+The following procedure helps you manually resize a volume.

-- **Obtain ISCSI target and disk details using the following command**:
+1. **Obtain iSCSI target and disk details using the following command**:

   ```
   root@OpenEBS:~# iscsiadm -m session -P 3